Allego N.V. (ALLG) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Allego N.V.
-(ALLG) is $6.25, which is $7.88 above the current market price.
-The public float for ALLG is 226.08M, and currently, short sellers hold a 0.10% ratio of that float.
-The average trading volume of ALLG on August 25, 2023 was 87.28K shares.
+The average price predicted by analysts for ALLG is $6.25, which is $7.88 above the current price.
+The public float for ALLG is 226.08M and currently, short sellers hold a 0.10% ratio of that float.
+The average trading volume of ALLG on August 31, 2023 was 99.23K shares.

 ALLG’s Market Performance